 - Teen Wolf: Stiles thought that Derek got shot by one, which caused Derek to call Stiles an idiot.

-- MythBusters tested the effectiveness of a silver bullet compared to a standard lead bullet.
+- MythBusters, based on a suggestion related to The Lone Ranger, tested the effectiveness of a silver bullet compared to a standard lead bullet.
 Since silver warps and shrinks when it cools, the resulting deformation made the bullet's' flight path erratic, making for poor accuracy.
 They didn't test it on an actual werewolf or other supernatural creature, however.
+They also didn't test whether shotgun shells would get better results.

 - In Supernatural, the Winchester Boys often use silver bullets, most commonly against shapeshifters.
 Characters cutting themselves with silver knives has become a common shorthand for "it's really me, not a shapeshifter" after they come back from something they shouldn't have.